 Who I invest with

 I strongly recommend you read this entire article before deciding if peer-to-peer is right for you.
-At the end, I share details of the platforms I'm investing with right now.
+However, if you're impatient, here are the platforms I have money with right now:

 Links in this article are refer-a-friend links.
 When you sign up for a platform after clicking one of these links, you qualify to earn a bonus payment and I'm rewarded for referring you.
 This article just describes my own experience: it's not a recommendation to invest, and you must do your own research.